 Display a graph with the fitted hazard ratios from problems 1 – 3.
 Comment on any similarities or differences of the fitted values from the three models.

 The following is a scatter plot with fitted hazard ratio and LDL.
-In the median value of LDL, we can find there is no too much difference between each line; and in the higher LDL or lower LDL, we can see the line which is drawn by fitted hazard ratio from question C is more like U-shaped than the line drawn from question A.
+In the middle range of LDL level, we can find there is no too much difference between each line; and in the higher LDL or lower LDL, we can see the line which is drawn by fitted hazard ratio from question C is more like U-shaped than the line drawn from question A.

 Discussion Sections: January 27 – 31, 2014